muelea/buddi/README.md

 ...
 [FlickrCI3D PGT](#optimization-with-ground-truth-contact-maps), we use ground-truth contact annotations to create pseudo ground-truth fits for [FlickrCI3D](https://ci3d.imar.ro).

 ## NEWS!!
-:fire: We have a new version of BUDDI with BEV conditioning.
+We have a new version of BUDDI with BEV conditioning.
 This repo is still for the old version of BUDDI.
-Code updateds will follow and be announced here. :fire:
+Code updateds will follow and be announced here.

 ## Release status